FAQ

 • and our philosophy of meeting writers where they are in their writing lives.

-Plus, your registration fee gets you so much more than just six weeks of writing instruction.
+Plus, your registration fee gets you so much more than just six weeks of writing mentorship.
 Registrants gain immediate and indefinite access to our password-protected platform, where we engage in conversation around writing, offer weekly prompts, and invite anyone to post drafts and ask for feedback at any time, at no extra cost.
 Center writers are invited to monthly Zoom gatherings led by Center teachers, who give an informal presentation on a writing topic or technique, along with a prompt so we can "write together" (i.e., turn cameras off, write for a bit, then reconvene as a group for reflection and optional sharing).
-Enjoy these benefits and more by becoming a Center writer.

 We welcome writers from all backgrounds and levels of experience, from aspiring and practicing to established writers.
-Some of our courses are very much geared toward aspiring writers, while others will have the most value for writers with more practice.
+Some of our offerings are very much geared toward aspiring writers, while others will have the most value for writers with more practice.
 See individual course descriptions for more insight into a course’s suitability for you, or contact us for a complimentary consultation.

 What do you mean by "aspiring writers" and "practicing writers"?